 Unwind in a hot spring.
 As California’s spa city, you’ll find plenty of hot springs here.
 Palm Springs hot springs are among the best in the country, from the upscale and massively popular El Morocco Inn & Spa to the more intimate resort of The Good House, which offers stunning views of the San Jacinto and San Gorgonio Mountains.

 Go park hopping.
-On a family vacation in Southwest, USA?
-Just a two-hour drive from Palm Springs is San Diego, California’s second-largest city with 70 miles of gorgeous beaches and a dizzying array of family attractions.
+On a family vacation in the Southwest USA?
+Just a two-hour drive from Palm Springs is San Diego, California’s second-largest city, with 70 miles of gorgeous beaches and a dizzying array of family attractions.

-Grab your tickets through online booking services like CityPass and get access to world-famous attractions like LEGOLAND California, San Diego Zoo, SeaWorld San Diego, and San Diego Zoo Safari Park.
+Grab your tickets through online booking services like CityPass and get access to world-famous attractions like:

-If rides and live animals aren’t your thing, you can hit the green in over 92 golf courses or relax in luxury spas from several world-class beachfront resorts.
+If rides and live animals aren’t your things, you can hit the green on over 92 golf courses or relax in luxury spas from several world-class beachfront resorts.

 7. Page, Arizona

-Located on the border of Arizona and Utah, Page is a recommended inclusion to your Southwestern bucket list for so many reasons.
-Beyond Horseshoe bend and Antelope Canyon, there’s a host of things to do and sights to see, especially if you’re into hiking and water sports.
+For many reasons, located on the border of Arizona and Utah, Page is a recommended inclusion to your Southwestern bucket list.
+Beyond Horseshoe Bend and Antelope Canyon, there are many things to do and sights to see, especially if you’re into hiking and water sports.

-Best of all, the city’s convenient location makes it the perfect launching point for the Southwest’s most essential destinations (including the Grand Canyon, Arches National Park, Bryce Canyon, and Kanab) it one of the best Southwestern vacation destinations in this list.
-Here are the best Page, Arizona things to do.
+Best of all, the city’s convenient location makes it the perfect launching point for the Southwest’s most essential destinations (including the Grand Canyon, Arches National Park, Bryce Canyon, and Kanab) it is one of the best Southwestern vacation destinations on this list.

 Go Canyoning.
 Home to several of the nation’s most beautiful canyons, Page is the place to go if you’re itching to climb, hike, swim, or abseil amidst massive rock formations.
 Horseshoe Bend is the city’s most famous canyon, with some of the most photogenic hot spots in the Southwest.